Four main branches of Christianity in the early centuries

 The Eastern Orthodox Churches are Greek-speaking Christians in the Byzantium Empire, the last vestige of the Roman Empire.
 Eastern split with the Western (Roman Catholic or RC) Church.
 The RC “absorbed” the fallen Roman Empire and became the Holy Roman Empire or Western Roman Catholic.

-Constantinople, established by Saint Andrew, currently in Turkey
+Constantinople, established by Saint Andrew, is currently in Turkey

 Alexandria established by Saint Mark, currently in Egypt